 The most popular websites for buying and selling apartments, row houses and detached homes in Helsinki are www.etuovi.com and asunnot.oikotie.fi.
 Both of these websites are in Finnish only, so our list of common terms in housing ads from the Renting a flat in Helsinki section will probably come in handy.

 Even if you own your own apartment, your building will have rules about things like noise, maintenance and using shared spaces.
-InfoFinland’s list of occupant rights and obligations outlines the general expectations you may encounter in an owner-occupied dwelling.
+InfoFinland’s list of rights and obligations of occupants outlines the general expectations you may encounter in an owner-occupied dwelling.

 You will find that two forms of home ownership exist in Finland: traditional owner-occupied housing and housing cooperatives.

 Real estate transactions are subject to an extra tax in Finland, but first-time home buyers are often exempt.
 The deed of sale should always be prepared in writing, with one copy for the buyer and another for the seller.
 Banks and law firms can prepare deeds of sale in exchange for payment, if you are not using a real estate agent.